 If any of the routine or complaint-related inspections reveal serious violations, we will set up a re-inspection date with you.
 If a second re-inspection is required, you will incur an extra charge.
 Specialists will work with you to correct these violations to avoid any temporary closure of the facility.

 Food Borne Illness Complaints

-If a report of a food-borne illness is reported on your restaurant, we will do an immediate inspection of your facility.
+If a report of a food-borne illness is reported in your restaurant, we will do an immediate inspection of your facility.
 Samples of the suspected food may be taken for testing.
 Any communication and follow-up after that, helps you avoid re-creating conditions which may foster food-borne illnesses.
-Please make note that handlers who are ILL should not be allowed to work at the food facility.
-The Facility Self-Evaluation Form can help assist you with monitoring your facility, therefore decreasing chances of creating any food-borne illnesses.
+Please note that handlers who are ILL should not be allowed to work at the food facility.

 WASH YOUR HANDS FREQUENTLY!*

 - Using the Restroom